spdk/spdk/scripts/perf/nvmf/README.md

 "spdk" or "kernel" values allowed.

+### cpus_allowed

+List of CPU cores to assign for running SPDK NVMe-OF initiator process.
+Can specify exact core numbers: 0,5 or ranges: 10-15 or binding to CPUs 0, 5, and 8 to 15: `cpus_allowed=0,5,8-15`.
+If not specified then will use num_cores option.
+If specified with num_cores then cpu_allowed parameter has higher priority than num_cores.

 ### num_cores

 Applies only to SPDK initiator.
 Number of CPUs core to use for running FIO job.